The author is a guitarist and bassist with over 35 years of experience as a musician.

-The has a mahogany body and a flame maple with walnut top, and a maple/walnut 5-ply neck with a rosewood fingerboard.
-It has a set of EMG 35HZ pickups controlled by a one volume and one blend control and an active two-band EQ.
-Schecter Stiletto Custom
+The Schecter Stiletto Custom has a mahogany body and with a walnut top, and a maple/walnut 5-ply neck with a rosewood fingerboard.
+It has a set of EMG 35HZ pickups controlled by one volume and one blend control and an active two-band EQ.

-The Stiletto Extreme is another good-looking bass, and with a price difference of a couple hundred bucks it may be the better choice for you.
-Either way you end up with a solid instrument that has the sound for pretty much any style of music.
-In my opinion these basses are the perfect choice for modern extreme metal, but like the Ibanez above they can span genres as diverse as rock, metal and jazz.
+The Stiletto Extreme is another good-looking bass, and with a price difference of a couple of hundred bucks, it may be the better choice for you.
+Either way, you end up with a solid instrument that has the sound for pretty much any style of music.
+In my opinion, these basses are the perfect choice for modern extreme metal, but like the Ibanez above they can span genres as diverse as rock, metal, and jazz.

 - Washburn Taurus T24: This is the dark horse in this review, and also the most affordable instrument.
 It has a mahogany body with a neck-through build, which is pretty cool for a bass in this price range.
 It has a modern look and feel combined the natural sound of passive pickups.

 - Epiphone Thunderbird PRO: Love it, but this is not a bass for everyone.
 It’s got the looks for metal and hard rock, and this is where this instrument has made its mark.
 If that’s where you’re at, go for it.
 The Gibson Thunderbird is a classic, made affordable through the Epiphone brand name.